barryclark/jekyll-now/hackschool.md

 #### <center>Heroku - Deploy your Web Application</center>
 <br>

-## <center>FAQ (Frequently Asked Questions)</center>{: .acm-blue }
+<h2><center>FAQ (Frequently Asked Questions)</center></h2>{: .acm-blue }

-### <center>1.
-What qualifications are needed to join Hack School?</center>{: .acm-cerulean }
+<h3><center>What qualifications are needed to join Hack School?</center></h3>{: .acm-cerulean }

 <center>None!
 Previous programming experience would be very helpful though, and any web development background would accelerate your learning.
 That said, one of our principal goals is to empower students who would not normally have the opportunity to explore web development.
-We especially encourage you to come out if you have doubts about your qualifications.
-Impostor syndrome (http://www.scientificamerican.com/article/what-is-impostor-syndrome/) is real, and we're here to help you fight it. </center>
+We especially encourage you to come out if you have doubts about your qualifications. <a href="http://www.scientificamerican.com/article/what-is-impostor-syndrome/">Impostor Syndrome</a> is real, and we're here to help you fight it.</center>

-### <center>2.
-What's your weekly schedule?</center>{: .acm-cerulean }
+<h3><center>What's your weekly schedule?</center></h3>{: .acm-cerulean }

 <center>We'll meet every Wednesday from 7-9 PM.</center>

-### <center>3.
-I can't make that schedule, but can I still follow along?</center>{: .acm-cerulean }
+<h3><center>I can't make that schedule, but can I still follow along?</center></h3>{: .acm-cerulean }

 <center>Absolutely!
-We'll post all materials, including full explanatory blog posts to our website (coming up soon).
+We'll post all materials, including full explanatory blog posts to this website.
 We also encourage you to come out to other ACM Hack events this quarter, including Hack Nights, Local Hack Day, and Hacker Expo.
 More details will soon follow on all of them.</center>

-### <center>4.
-Will we be with partners or in teams?</center>{: .acm-cerulean }
+<h3><center>Will we be with partners or in teams?</center></h3>{: .acm-cerulean }

 <center>Pairing or teaming up is optional, but highly encouraged.
 We believe a group size of 2-4 people, with each building their own copy of the app, would work best.
-If you'd like a team, but don't yet have suitable teammates, we will help you form groups before our 2nd session together (so that you can meet everyone during the 1st session).</center>
+If you'd like a team, but don't yet have suitable teammates, we will help you form groups before our 2nd session together (so that you can meet everyone during the 1st session.</center>

-### <center>5.
-What kind of learning atmosphere can I expect?</center>{: .acm-cerulean }
+<h3><center>What kind of learning atmosphere can I expect?</center></h3>{: .acm-cerulean }

 <center>We will actively maintain a culture of mutual respect and kindness.
 We encourage listening openly and honestly, assuming good faith, and speaking kindly.
 Anyone who adversely affects this environment for the people around them will be asked to change for the better or else leave.
 Harassment of any kind will never be tolerated.</center>

 ~~~~